wshelt21/NFT_preview_card_component/README.md

 ## Acknowledgments

-Would also like to shout out tsbsankara's YouTube channel and they video on this project for helping with identifying how to solve the image overlay problem here's a link the video for anyone who might get stuck on a particular section:
+I would also like to shout out tsbsankara's YouTube channel and they video on this project for helping with identifying how to solve the image overlay problem here's a link the video for anyone who might get stuck on a particular section:
 (https://www.youtube.com/watch?v=9bGbykdR4T8&t=1579s&ab_channel=tsbsankara)